Chesapeake Bay Maritime Museum

 All photos are © Chesapeake Bay Maritime Museum.

-Wooden classics, vintage race boats, and other antique and Chesapeake Bay-related boats are coming to the Chesapeake Bay Maritime Museum (CBMM) this June 13-15 for the 27th annual Antique & Classic Boat Festival in St. Michaels, MD.
+Wooden classics, vintage race boats, and other antique and Chesapeake Bay-related boats are coming to the Chesapeake Bay Maritime Museumfor the 28th annual Antique & Classic Boat Festival in St. Michaels, MD.
 Hosted by the Chesapeake Bay Chapter of the Antique & Classic Boat Society (ACBS), this Father’s Day weekend event brings an era of by-gone days to the Miles River and CBMM’s waterfront campus.

 This year, the festival features a selection of Chesapeake Bay-built workboats, including the Chesapeake deadrise and buy boat seen dockside at the museum.
 Along with the East Coast’s largest collection of antique and classic boats, the festival’s signature Arts at Navy Point pavilionbrings 70 juried fine artists, craftspeople, and vendors offering nautical and maritime-themed items for boat and home.